For an accessible version or to translate, visit:

 Stomach hunger:

-Is your stomach feeling empty or growling, increasing your want to eat?
+Is your stomach feeling empty or growling, increasing your desire to eat?

 Mind hunger: Did you realize it was a certain time of day or think that you “should” eat more of a particular kind of food and therefore want to eat?